 Note: If you are new to DDD terminology, you can think of an aggregate as a cohesive domain component with a clear consistency boundary.
 “Module” is not a precise substitute, but it is close enough for intuition.

-A key feature of the prompt is that it zooms in on an aggregate as a coherent piece of functionality and “peels off” the service layer.
+A key feature of the skill is that it zooms in on an aggregate as a coherent piece of functionality and “peels off” the service layer.
 Legacy systems often mix core domain behavior with cross-aggregate orchestration, infrastructure concerns, and historical decisions that no longer belong together.

 For modernization, we want a clean boundary first.
 Cross-aggregate coordination can be added back later in a more explicit and robust way.

-After around four minutes, the workflow is completed.
-Here is a public read-only link where you can inspect the domain model and clone it to your own account:
+After around ten minutes with Opus 4.7, the workflow was completed.
+Here is a public read-only link where you can inspect the result and copy it to your own account:

 Qlerify > Ecommerce > Cart Workflow.